New Prairie United School Corporation

 New Prairie United School Corporation operates five schools in Indiana.

+The district, mostly in LaPorte County, includes the Hudson Lake and Rolling Prairie census-designated places, as well as a northeast portion of the City of LaPorte.
+The district includes almost all of Kankakee Township, and all of the townships of Galena, Hudson, and Wills.

 Athletics

-New Prairie High School's athletic director is Mr. Brian Williamson.
-New Prairie High School is a founding member of the Northern State Conference, which includes the schools of Bremen, Culver Community, Jimtown, John Glenn, Knox, Laville, Triton, and New Prairie.
+New Prairie High School's athletic director is Mr. Mark McBride.
+New Prairie High School was formerly a founding member of the Northern State Conference, which includes the schools of Bremen, Culver Community, Jimtown, John Glenn, Knox, Laville, Triton, and New Prairie.
+NPHS now belongs to the Northern Indiana Conference.